Kleptine/UnitySessionStreamer/README.md

 **Easily stream video and logs from your Unity project using WebRTC.**

-The Session Streamer plugin is a development and playtest tool that streams video from your game's main camera, along with Unity logs and general event data, directly to a remote server for recording and session replay.
+The Session Streamer plugin is a playtest tool that streams video from the game's main camera, along with Unity logs and general event data, directly to a remote server for recording and session replay.

 Great care has been taken to make sure that the performance impact of the stream is near-zero[^2].
 Noticeable performance overhead is considered a bug.